Common Stock vs. Preferred Stock

 Common stocks fulfill the widely held definition of owning a stock.
 Common shares let you own a small piece of the company and accumulate wealth if the company performs well.
 Your shares can appreciate over time, and some stocks also offer dividends.
 Shareholders can vote on issues related to the company, such as deciding on a new board member.

-What Are Preferred Stocks?
+What are Preferred Stocks?

 Preferred stocks do not offer voting rights, and your potential returns have a lower ceiling.
 Preferred shares are a hybrid of stocks and bonds.
 These shares have higher yields than common shares and get priority for a dividend.
 It’s possible for preferred shareholders to receive dividends even if common shareholders do not receive dividends.
 In some cases, preferred shares can get exchanged for common shares at maturity.
 The investor’s return is capped to the preferred stock’s par value plus dividend payments.

-Comparison of Common Stock vs. Preferred Stock
+Differences Between Common Stock and Preferred Stock

 Common stock is riskier than preferred stock but can generate higher long-term returns.
 Preferred stocks are more optimal for risk-averse investors who want steady cash flow.
 Preferred stock is similar to a bond, and some preferred shares can get converted into common shares at maturity.

 Preferred shares cater to investors with lower risk tolerances who want to generate more income.
 Preference for dividend payouts and concerns about bankruptcy proceedings give preferred share investors extra safeguards.
 People approaching retirement may want to consider the higher safety of preferred shares compared to common shares.
-Investors seeking a higher possible return while accepting more level of risk may benefit more from common stock vs. preferred stock.
+Investors seeking a higher possible return while accepting more levels of risk may benefit more from common stock vs. preferred stock.

 Common stock and preferred stock have strengths and weaknesses.
 These factors can help you decide which type of stock makes the most sense for your portfolio.